Ab initio study of Proximity-Induced Superconductivity in PbTe/Pb heterostructures: Introduction

 \section{Introduction}

-PbTe/Pb nanowires are a promising material platform to host Majorana Zero Modes (MZMs) due to their resilience to charged impurities, high electron mobility, and excellent crystalline quality ~\cite{springholz1993mbe, grabecki2006pbte}.
-The intrinsic properties of PbTe (narrow bandgap and large Landé g-factor) combined with the superconducting gap ($\Delta \sim$ 3meV) and relatively high critical temperature ($T_C \sim$ 7K) of Pb, make these materials advantageous compared to conventional InAs-Al and InSb-Al nanowires~\cite{ten2022small, jiang2022selective}.

-To host MZMs, a semiconductor--superconductor (SM--SC) interface must meet several key requirements~\cite{cao2022numerical,paya2024phenomenology}: (i) strong spin-orbit coupling and significant Zeeman energy gap ($V_Z$) in the semiconductor, (ii) $s$--wave superconductor, (iii) proximity induced superconductivity, and (iv) the heterostructure chemical potential must lie within the SM's Zeeman gap and the SC gap.
+Several types of nanoscale heterostructures (HS) have emerged as promising building blocks for next-generation quantum technologies.
+These include planar Josephson junctions ~\cite{li2024selective, yue2024signatures, hell2017two, pientka2017topological}, topological insulator/superconductor interfaces ~\cite{wang2012coexistence, xu2014momentum, xu2014artificial, huang2024emergence}, and core/shell semiconductor/superconductor (SM/SC) nanowires~\cite{lutchyn2010majorana,oreg2010helical}.
+A common feature across these systems is the crucial role of interfacial proximity effects.
+Strain, band alignment, and external fields can significantly modify the dispersion of states near the Fermi level that participate in superconducting coupling, thus influencing the superconducting properties.
+For example, to host Majorana zero modes (MZMs), the interface between SM and $s$--wave SC must exhibit ~\cite{cao2022numerical,paya2024phenomenology}: (i) strong spin-orbit coupling (SOC) and significant Zeeman energy gap ($V_Z$) in the SM, (ii) proximity induced superconductivity, and (iii) the heterostructure chemical potential must lie within the SM's Zeeman gap and the SC gap.
 When the applied Zeeman field exceeds the critical value $V_{C} = \sqrt{\Delta^2+\mu^2}$ the system transitions into a topological phase, hosting MZMs at its ends~\cite{PradaAndreevMajorana2020, aguado2017majorana, mourik2012signatures}.

-\textit{Cole et al.}~\cite{cole2015effects} developed a model to describe the density of states (DOS) in a generic nanowire and investigated how the SC--coupling strength and the height of the interface barrier affect the shape of the SC gap.
-They identified a hard U--shaped superconducting gap as indicative of a strong SC--coupling regime, where the superconductor overshadows the semiconductor's electronic properties.
-Conversely, a soft Bardeen--Cooper--Schrieffer--like gap corresponds to a weak SC--coupling regime, where low-energy states of the HS are predominantly of semiconductor character.
-Weak SC--coupling is, therefore, desirable for achieving topological superconductivity~\cite{read2000paired,kitaev2001unpaired}.
+Experiments confirmed proximity-induced superconductivity in topological insulators (TIs), both in core/shell nanowires~\cite{wang2024gate} and planar junctions~\cite{dong2024proximity}, with the proximity effect decaying exponentially with the TI thickness.
+PbTe/Pb interfaces are advantageous compared to InAs/Al and InSb/Al ones due to PbTe's narrow bandgap and large Land\'e g-factor, combined with Pb's relatively wide superconducting gap ($\Delta \sim$ 3meV) and critical temperature ($T_C \sim$ 7K)~\cite{ten2022small, jiang2022selective}.

+Theoretical models provide insights into the superconducting properties of both nanowires~\cite{lutchyn2010majorana, oreg2010helical} and planar junctions~\cite{hell2017two, pientka2017topological}.
+Usually, model results are presented as a phase diagram of (topological) superconductivity in terms of several parameters.
+However, \textit{first--principles} simulations of Bi$_2$Te$_3$/Nb~\cite{russmann2022proximity} and Bi$_2$Se$_3$/PdTe~\cite{park2020proximity} emphasize the need of fully including the atomistic details of the interface to accurately compute proximity induced superconductivity.